-(PDF, 8 pages,1.47MB) This document is initially aimed at consultant paediatricans involved in Continuing Professional Development, but is still very helpful to trainees looking to understand the value of reflective practice.
+(PDF, 8 pages,1.47MB) - initially aimed at consultant paediatricans involved in Continuing Professional Development but is still very helpful to trainees looking to understand the value of reflective practice

 Who may conduct Workplace Based Assessments?

 In encouraging a more flexible use of workplace based assessments, we are keen not to limit assessors to consultants.
-However, consultants have an important role in supervision and assessment and we expect them to be involved in carrying out a large proportion of SLEs and AoPS.
+However, consultants have an important role in supervision and assessment and we expect them to be involved in carrying out a large proportion of supervised learning events (SLEs) and AoPS.